Thomas Green Clemson: Diplomat

-With knowledge of both French and German, Clemson served as U.S. Chargé d'affaires to Belgium from 1844 to 1851.
-Clemson, through representation of the United States government, served as the Chargé d'affaires to Belgium starting October 4, 1844, and ending January 8, 1852.
+With knowledge of both French and German, Clemson served as U.S. Chargé d'affaires to Belgium from October 4, 1844 until January 8, 1852.
 He received the position largely due to his father in-law John C. Calhoun, then Secretary of State under the Tyler Administration.
 President Tyler had given the task of filling the position to Calhoun, who quickly nominated his son in-law Clemson.
 Clemson was more than qualified to serve in this position for the government.
 From his time spent in Paris studying, he picked up on European culture and their way of living.
 In addition, the time there also gave him a feel for continental problems and thinking.
 With his extensive knowledge of not just Belgium's but the Europe's economics, politics, and social life, he was better able to connect the United States to Belgium and other European countries.
 The U.S. and Belgium signed a treaty during his time as chargé: the Treaty of Commerce and Navigation, which removed trade and tariff restrictions between the two countries for 10 years, boosting commerce.
 Clemson was awarded the Order of Leopold by King Leopold I during his time as chargé.

 His South Carolina plot was not profitable while Clemson was abroad in Belgium, but he used the time to further his studies in the field of agriculture.
-He translated from French the lengthy article "Extraction of Sugar from the Beet," written by Professor Melsens, a professor at one of Belgium's State colleges.
+He translated from French the lengthy article "Extraction of Sugar from the Beet," written by Louis Melsens, a professor at the Royal Veterinary School of Cureghem.

 Agricultural research

 Upon his return from Belgium, Clemson chose to live in Maryland, not too far from Washington, D.C., for access to utilities and resources for his research, studies, and experiments.
 In 1853, he purchased a 100-acre plot in what is now Mount Rainier, Maryland, which he called "The Home."
 His studies in agricultural chemistry led to findings that were published in The American Farmer and other scientific journals.
-He attended the meetings of both the Maryland and the United States Agricultural Societies.
+He attended the meetings of the Maryland and the United States Agricultural Societies.
 Among other projects, he studied the cattle disease Texas Fever, demonstrating that cattle moving from the North to the South contracted the disease, whereas cattle going from the South to the North transmitted the disease.
 His findings and distinction as a scientist led to his invitation to speak at the Smithsonian Institution in Washington in 1858.
 Clemson was active in the field of agricultural research for many years to come, as more of his documents became published.

 From 1860 to 1861, Clemson served in the Buchanan administration as Superintendent of Agriculture.